Depletion-limited Effective Hall mobility in Micrometer-Scale High-Purity Germanium Crystals: Discussion

+We first clarify the distinction between the present system and true quasi-two-dimensional electron gases (2DEGs) realized in GaAs/AlGaAs, Si/SiGe, or Si/SiO$_2$ heterostructures.
+Over the full thickness range investigated here (7~$\mu$m–2.7~mm), the mechanically thinned HPGe samples do not exhibit quantum confinement or sub-band quantization, and charge transport remains three-dimensional within the electrically neutral region.
+The mobility reported in this work is therefore not a 2DEG mobility in the quantum-well sense, but an effective Hall mobility extracted using a Van der Pauw formalism applied to a finite-thickness three-dimensional conductor.
+In the thick-sample limit, where the electrically active thickness approaches the geometric thickness, the Hall mobility directly reflects the intrinsic bulk mobility and thus remains a valid metric of crystal quality.
+In contrast, in the thinned regime the Hall-extracted mobility is progressively reduced by electrostatic depletion of the conducting channel rather than by changes in microscopic scattering mechanisms.

-The measured thickness-dependent mobilities establish a clear transition in high-purity Ge from bulk, phonon-limited transport to an electrostatically confined conduction regime at $T = 295$~K. In the thick-sample limit ($t\gtrsim 100~\mu$m), the extracted mobilities, $\mu_{0,h}\approx1.899\times 10^{3}$~cm$^{2}$/V\,.s and $\mu_{0,e}\approx2.349\times 10^{3}$~cm$^{2}$/V\,.s, agree with well-established intrinsic values\cite{jacoboni1983electronic, fischetti1996band,panth2020characterization}, confirming that carrier momentum relaxation is dominated by acoustic and optical phonons when the thickness greatly exceeds all microscopic length scales.
+The thickness dependence observed in the present measurements reflects a clear transition in the effective Hall mobility of high-purity Ge from a bulk-like regime to a depletion-limited regime at $T = 295$~K. In the thick-sample limit ($t \gtrsim 100~\mu$m), the electrically active conducting region spans nearly the full geometric thickness, and the extracted Hall mobilities, $\mu_{0,h}\approx1.899\times10^{3}$~cm$^{2}$/V·s and $\mu_{0,e}\approx2.349\times10^{3}$~cm$^{2}$/V·s, are consistent with bulk-like Hall mobilities reported for high-purity Ge \cite{jacoboni1983electronic,fischetti1996band,panth2020characterization}.
+In this regime, carrier momentum relaxation is dominated by acoustic and optical phonon scattering, and the intrinsic carrier mobility is effectively independent of thickness.

+As the physical thickness is reduced below $t\approx100~\mu$m, the extracted Hall mobility decreases sharply.
+We emphasize that this behavior does not imply a modification of intrinsic carrier mobility.
+Instead, it arises from electrostatic surface depletion, which progressively reduces the electrically active conducting thickness as long-range surface electric fields and band bending encroach into the bulk.
+The observed crossover therefore reflects a geometric and electrostatic constraint on current flow rather than a transition to a new microscopic transport regime.

-A central result of this study is that the sharp mobility suppression observed for $t<100~\mu$m cannot be attributed to classical diffuse boundary scattering.
-The phonon-limited mean free path, $\lambda_{\mathrm{mfp}}\approx 44$~nm, remains more than three orders of magnitude smaller than the thinnest samples.
-Consequently, all specimens lie well outside the geometric-confinement regime in which the Fuchs--Sondheimer (FS) model is applicable.
-This explains the failure of the FS-only prediction in Figs.~\ref{fig:mobility_hole}–\ref{fig:electron_model}, which incorrectly yields an almost thickness-independent mobility.
+Classical diffuse boundary scattering cannot account for this behavior.
+The phonon-limited mean free path, $\lambda_{\mathrm{mfp}}\approx44$~nm, remains more than three orders of magnitude smaller than the thinnest samples investigated.
+Consequently, all specimens lie well outside the geometric-confinement regime in which the Fuchs–Sondheimer (FS) formalism is applicable.
+This explains the failure of the FS-only prediction in Figs.~\ref{fig:mobility_hole}–\ref{fig:electron_model}, which yields only weak, nearly thickness-independent corrections to the effective Hall mobility.